-Staff is requesting City Commission authorization to piggyback off the City of Daytona Beach agreement with Raftelis Financial Consultant, Inc. for an amount not to exceed \$107,250 for FY2021-22.
+Staff is requesting City Commission to authorize a change order for additional services in amount of \$91,940 and authorization to piggyback off the City of Daytona Beach agreement with Raftelis Financial Consultant, Inc. for a total amount not to exceed \$199,190 through September 30, 2023.